 You can only change the Quality parameter when the codec does not have its own settings dialog that can be launched via the Configure button.
 Some codecs do not allow you to adjust the Quality parameter.

 See also.
-Video Format Selection for AVI, Video Format Selection for WMV, Working with video files.
+Video Format Selection for AVI, Video Format Selection for WMV, Video Format Selection for MPEG-4 and 3GP, Working with video files.